hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

 #### Merge Animator

-- `ModularAvatarMergeAnimator NewMergeAnimator(AacFlController controller, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
+- `MaacMergeAnimator NewMergeAnimator(AacFlController controller, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
 Declare a new animator to be merged.
 Every call to NewMergeAnimator will create a new ModularAvatarMergeAnimator, as long as this instance of MaAc is reused.
+The path mode is set to Absolute.

-- `ModularAvatarMergeAnimator NewMergeAnimator(AnimatorController animator, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
+- `MaacMergeAnimator NewMergeAnimator(AnimatorController animator, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
 Declare a new raw animator to be merged.
 Every call to NewMergeAnimator will create a new ModularAvatarMergeAnimator, as long as this instance of MaAc is reused.
+The path mode is set to Absolute.

+- `MaacMergeAnimator UsingMergeAnimator(ModularAvatarMergeAnimator mergeAnimator, AacFlController controller, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
+Writes over an existing MergeAnimator component, setting the controller and layer type to be merged.
+The path mode is set to Absolute.

+- `MaacMergeAnimator UsingMergeAnimator(ModularAvatarMergeAnimator mergeAnimator, AnimatorController animator, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
+Writes over an existing MergeAnimator component, setting the raw controller and layer type to be merged.
+The path mode is set to Absolute.

 #### Menu items